This browser is out of date.

-The appendix is a small, worm-like pouch of tissue which extends from the first part of the large bowel.
+The appendix is a small, worm-like pouch of tissue that extends from the first part of the large bowel.
 During an appendectomy, the appendix is removed.
-An infected appendix must be taken out because if it leaks into the abdomen it can be fatal.
+An infected appendix must be taken out because if it leaks into the abdomen, it can be fatal.

 If an abscess has formed or the appendix has ruptured, the abdomen will be “washed out” during surgery.
 This is done to prevent the infection from spreading.
 A small tube may be left in to help drain fluid.